 - Be more with less: Project 333

 I don’t want to add to the seemingly endless list of tips and tricks on how to declutter your home (or workplace).
 I’m sure you will find a way that suits you.
 What I will say though is that the concept of a capsule wardrobe, applied in the Project 333 for example, is something I personally apply.

 Decluttering your physical environment – though at times painful and slow – is a very rewarding exercise.
-But your physical environment is only one of many elements in your life that can contribute to (or distract from) your overall wellbeing.
+Your home (or workplace) though is only one of several aspects in your life that can contribute to (or distract from) your overall wellbeing.
 And it may not be the one causing you the most pain.

-So, before you blindly (and more or less enthusiastically) jump on the challenge of decluttering your physical environment, let’s look for a moment at the other aspects in your life that are worth giving some thought to.
+So, don’t jump blindly (and more or less enthusiastically) on the challenge of decluttering your home (or workplace).
+Let’s have a look what other aspects in your life are worth giving some thought to.

 Check in with yourself… holistically

 I like the concept of the wheel of life (you can tell I used to be a consultant – I love working with frameworks).
-Ever since it was introduced to me in a resiliency course for women in 2008, I use it to check in with myself and create greater awareness of the areas in my life that may need attention.
+Ever since I learned about it in a resiliency course for women in 2008, I’ve used it to check in with myself and create greater awareness of the areas in my life that may need attention.
 It helps me to take a holistic and therefore more balanced approach to my personal wellbeing.

 For those areas crying out for help, write down why you are dissatisfied.
 For example: